bigzooooz/KeyHunter/README.md

 - **Customizable Patterns**: Supports YAML-based patterns for detecting API keys from various providers.
 - **Exclusion List**: Allows exclusion of specific file extensions to focus on relevant URLs.
 - **Focused Reporting**: Saves results in a structured JSON format, focusing on the domain and detected API keys.
+- **Multiple Domain Support**: Accepts a list of domains from an external file for batch scanning.

 ---